Back in Canada Chapter 25

 Thursday, December 23, 1976

-I was finally able to get a hold of Bent so that I could get my things.
+I finally got a hold of Bent, so I could get my things.
 He didn’t say much to me.
-He just handed my things to me and shut the door.
+He just handed me my things and shut the door.
 It was clear he was glad to be rid of me.

 I got a letter from Mom saying that this would be her worst Christmas ever.
 Sander, Bent, and I are here in Canada.
 She was there in Denmark alone with Elisabeth and Grandma.
 I thought it was strange that Bent, Sander, and I are here in the same town, and yet we are not even going to be spending Christmas together.